amadlung/2019-04-11-gwu/bash_lesson_1.md

 > **Finding hidden directories**
 >
-> First navigate to the `dc_workshop` directory.
+> First navigate to the `shell_data` directory.
 There is a hidden directory within this directory.
 Explore the options for `ls` to
 > find out how to see hidden directories.
 List the contents of the directory and
 > identify the name of the text file in that directory.
 >